Karel Slabbaert

-Slabbaert was born in Zierikzee.
-His earliest dated work is recorded as 1641 and he became engaged to Cornelia Bouwers of Rotterdam on 8 April 1645.
+Slabbaert was born in Zierikzee in the year 1618.
+His earliest dated work is recorded as 1641 and he got engaged to Cornelia Bouwers of Rotterdam on 8th April 1645.
 His works show familiarity with Rembrandt's studio and he was in Amsterdam in 1645 while being a member of the painter's guild in Middelburg the same year.
-He became dean of the Middelburg guild in 1653, but he died there the next year.
+He became the Dean of the Middelburg Guild in 1653, and he died in the same place a year later.